Predicting the outputs of finite deep neural networks trained with noisy gradients: Further numerical results on CNNs

 \section{Further numerical results on CNNs}

-Here we report two additional numerical results following the CNN experiment we carried (for details see App. \ref{App: Numerical experiment details}).
-Fig. \ref{subfig: subtract bias} is the same as Fig. \ref{subfig: CNN_n_1000} apart from the fact that we subtracted our estimate of the statistical bias of our MSE estimator described in App. \ref{App: Numerical experiment details}.
+Here we report two additional numerical results following the CNN experiment we carried out (for details see App. \ref{App: Numerical experiment details}).
+In Fig. \ref{fig: CIFAR CNN MSE}, panel (b) is the same as panel (a) apart from the fact that we subtracted our estimate of the statistical bias of our MSE estimator described in App. \ref{App: Numerical experiment details}.

 Concerning the experiment with $10$ training points.
 Here we used the same CNN as in the previous experiment.
 The noise level was again the same and led to an effective $\sigma^2=0.1$ for the GP.
 The weight decay on the biases was taken to be ten times larger leading to $\sigma_b^2=0.1$ instead of $\sigma_b=1.0$ as before.
-For $C\leq 80$ we used a learning rate of $dt=5 \cdot 10^{-5}$ after verifying that reducing it further had no appreciable effect.
-For $C\leq 80$ we used $dt=2.5 \cdot 10^{-5}$.
+For $C\leq 80$ we used a learning rate of $\eta=5 \cdot 10^{-5}$ after verifying that reducing it further had no appreciable effect.
+For $C\leq 80$ we used $\eta=2.5 \cdot 10^{-5}$.
 For $c\leq 80$ we used $6 \cdot 10^{+5}$ training epochs and we averaged over $4$ different initialization seeds.
 For $C>80$ we used between $10-16$ different initialization seeds.
 We reduced the aforementioned statistical bias in estimating the MSE from all our MSEs.
 This bias, equal to the variance of the averaged outputs, was estimated based on our different seeds.
 The error bars equal this estimated variance which was the dominant source of error.